sofwerx/Facial-Recognition-App/README.md

-# Android Face Recognition with Deep Learning - Test Framework
+# SOFWERX Android Facial Recognition App
 ## Continuous integration
 [![Build Status](https://travis-ci.org/Qualeams/Android-Face-Recognition-with-Deep-Learning-Test-Framework.svg)](https://travis-ci.org/Qualeams/Android-Face-Recognition-with-Deep-Learning-Test-Framework)
 ## Acknowledgements
-This app was developed by Michael Sladoje and Mike Schälchli during a bachelor thesis at the Zurich University of Applied Sciences.
+The app our project was based on was developed by Michael Sladoje and Mike Schälchli during a bachelor thesis at the Zurich University of Applied Sciences.

 Acknowledgements go to the thesis supervisors Dr. Martin Loeser, Dr. Oliver Dürr, Diego Browarnik and all the contributors of our code sources.